rampal-punia/python-tutorials/7_pyhton_questions/2_str_var_nums_questions.md

 print(id(copy_list))
 ```

 Also, in python the memory management is done using a garbage collector, so the memory allocated to an object is freed when the object is no longer being used.
 It's worth mentioning that the value returned by id() is an int and the memory location may change during the lifetime of the object, depending on the python interpreter and the underlying operating system.

-### Question 5
+Note: While the `id()` function returns the memory address of an object, it's not recommended to use this value for any practical purposes other than comparison.
+This is because the memory address of an object can change during the lifetime of the program due to factors such as garbage collection or memory management.
+In general, it's better to rely on the object's properties and methods rather than its memory address.

-- What is the maximum length of the integer supported by Python.
+## 5 What is the maximum length of the integer supported by Python

-In Python, integers are represented using the int type, which can hold arbitrarily large integers.
+Ans: In Python, integers are represented using the int type, which can hold arbitrarily large integers.
 The maximum value of an integer in Python is determined by the amount of memory available on your computer.

 The exact maximum value of an integer in Python depends on the implementation of the Python interpreter and the underlying operating system.
 However, the general rule of thumb is that the maximum value of an integer in Python is about 2^31 - 1 for 32-bit systems and 2^63 - 1 for 64-bit systems.